PhpGt/Fetch/CONTRIBUTING.md

 ### Financial contributions

 PHP.Gt is open source and free, and always will be.
-If you feel like supporting the development of PHP.Gt financially, [please pledge a monthly donation via Patreon](https://www.patreon.com/phpgt).
+If you are interested in sponsoring the development of PHP.Gt, [please send an email to sponsors@php.gt](mailto:sponsors@php.gt) for more information.

 Coding style guide
 ------------------